8 minutes

 Setting an example for colleagues and competitors across the VCM, ALLCOT IO begins this transparency journey with a commitment to open its own books and embrace full disclosure and accountability throughout its value chain.
 In so doing, by illuminating stakeholder relationships, capital flows, and the allocation of project funds in granular detail for all to see, ALLCOT IO will quickly drive a shift in public comprehension of the power of climate data to drive climate outcomes.
 The local environmental stewards helping to implement ALLCOT projects on the ground will share first-hand accounts of their experiences.
 Because transparency drives performance, stories of those communities positively transformed by funds automatically transferred back from climate-assets sales will grow, bolstering industry credibility, tempting more VCM stakeholders to open their books, leading to an ever increasing share of credits issued against open standards with auditable, 3D, full-color data evidencing integrity and trust.

-V. Next Up in PART II: Raising the Bar on Integrity and Credibility with 3D, Full Color ESG Data
+V. Raising the Bar on Integrity and Credibility with 3D, Full Color ESG Data

 Once the books are open, what does the public find?
-Climate data transparency is only useful to building trust in carbon-pricing – whether the VCM, the CCMs, or the coming Article 6 markets – insofar as ESG data underlying our climate mitigation and adaptation projects, assets, and activities is robust, reliable, demonstrative of environmental integrity, financial equity, and social impact, and also easily discoverable in an accessible, standardized form compatible with auditing at reasonable cost.
-In PART TWO, we introduce the twin concepts of “data breadth” and “data depth” as powerful but underrecognized constraints on scale throughout the climate-asset lifecycle; unpack how those metrics of trust and transparency affect the credibility of ESG reporting; and show how the SIF is leveraging Hedera and its DLT-enabled climate tech stack to build the empirical knowledge structures necessary to close the climate finance gap and drive measurable progress towards net-zero.
+Climate data transparency is only useful to building trust in carbon-pricing – whether the VCM, the CCMs, or the coming Article 6 markets – insofar as emissionsdata underlying our climate mitigation and adaptation projects, assets, and activities is robust, reliable, demonstrative of environmental integrity, financial equity, and social impact, and also easily discoverable in an accessible, standardized form compatible with auditing at reasonable cost.
+Later this year we will speak to the promise of “3D, In-Color” climate data, which embeds the twin concepts of “data breadth” and “data depth.”
+Historically, data limitations have been a powerful if underrecognized constraint on scale throughout the climate-asset lifecycle.
+We will use SIF grantee achievements to unpack how those metrics of trust and transparency affect the credibility of ESG reporting; and show how the SIF is leveraging Hedera and its DLT-enabled climate tech stack to build the empirical knowledge structures necessary to close the climate finance gap and drive measurable progress towards net-zero.